As written in 2010 - check later for final decisions

 I like the idea of a rolled drifter/screacher as well as an asymmetrical spinnaker for improving performance off the wind, so a sprit would also be a must.
 Although an alloy tube can do the job, it would probably need bracing lines back to the amas and these get in the way when anchoring.

-So I'm leaning towards a section that is strong athwartship that would only need a vertical stay down to an eye at the waterline.
+So I lean towards a section that is strong athwartship that would only need a vertical stay down to an eye at the waterline.
 I am considering a flat lamination or rectangular tube that would offer great side stiffness as well as a surface to place a foot on when one needs to be there for fending off or servicing a sail.

 "Have a question or comment about the W22?
 If so, feel free to use our Questions & Comments Form to submit them to the designer." —webmaster